Suggestion: Watch the 10 minutes video tutorial before reading this article

 How do I get these documents from my supplier?

-The CE mark is essentially a label showing that the item is compliant with all applicable EN or EC directives.
+The CE mark is essentially a label demonstrating compliance with all mandatory EN standards or EC directives.
 On the other hand, products that are not regulated by such directives, shall not be CE marked.

-The CE mark shall be affixed to the product unit and its packaging and user instructions, if any.
-This shall be done during production, by the Chinese supplier.
+1. The CE mark shall be affixed to the product unit and its packaging and user instructions if any.
+This shall be done during production, by the manufacturer.

-The proportions of the CE mark itself shall also be according to the official layout set by the European Union, and a minimum diameter of 5 mm.
+3. The proportions of the CE mark itself shall also be according to the official layout set by the European Union, and a minimum diameter of 5 mm.
 That said, there are also exceptions.
-Naturally, the CE mark shall also be permanent, so a sticker is not enough.
+The CE mark shall also be permanent, so a sticker is not enough.

 a.
 Low Voltage Directive (LVD)